Give us a brief introduction to yourself and Lombiq

 This year we’ll add some more modules that are of general interest, as well as we’ll improve Media Theme’s Liquid markup templating so it can do anything you can imagine about templating.
 With these and the coming features of Orchard 1.10 DotNest sites will be awesome we think, and at the point where you’ll think twice before deploying Orchard sites yourself.
 Then we’ll ask you whether you want to move Show Orchard to DotNest, OK?

-Thank you so much for taking the time to answer all of my questions, this is the last one, I promise!
+Thanks for taking the time to answer all of my questions, this is the last one, I promise.
 What’s the most bizarre request that you’ve had from a client?

 One of the perks of Lombiq is that our clients are mostly developers themselves.
 So maybe the most curious thing is when somebody reaches out to us who doesn’t already use Orchard terms.